Let's connect on social media:

 In some regards, it was completely inevitable that I would end up in the middle of an abandoned air strip in Vang Vieng, Laos, attempting to call Charles Schwab on the satellite phone that, up until that day, had sat untouched in the depths of my backpack.

-The fact that I had never encountered bank troubles in my travels up until that point... was actually pretty impressive.
+The fact that I had never encountered money troubles up until that point... was actually pretty impressive.

 Unfortunately, that fact didn't make it any easier when I watched my card get swallowed into the depths of a garish ATM that looked more like a slot machine than anything qualified to dispense money.